A LLM-Powered Automatic Grading Framework with Human-Level Guidelines Optimization: Experiment

 \subsection{Ablation Studies}

-To answer RQ3, we conduct ablation studies to the nested iteration introduced in Section~\ref{sec:training}.
-We choose to experiment with $Q_4$ as it is the only PCK question that contains one single expectation, as shown in Table~\ref{tab:response_count_table}.
-Our framework emphasizes PCK answers due to its challenge over CK answers in capturing the thinking process, as introduced in Section~\ref{introduction}.
-The relatively simple rubric design of $Q_4$ makes the shortest guideline prompt, leaving room for \textit{GradeOpt} to add in its reflective experience as it iteratively learns from $\mathcal{D}$.
-Thus, experimenting with $Q_4$ can better showcase \textit{GradeOpt}'s optimization power.
+To answer \textbf{RQ3}, we conduct ablation studies to the nested iteration introduced in Section~\ref{sec:training}.
+We choose to experiment with $Q_5$ from $\mathcal{D}_1$ as its relatively simple rubric design of $Q_5$ makes the shortest guideline prompt, leaving room for \textit{GradeOpt} to add in its reflective experience as it iteratively learns from $\mathcal{D}_2$.
+Thus, experimenting with $Q_5$ can better showcase \textit{GradeOpt}'s optimization power.
 With the experimental results shown in the following sections, we demonstrate the effectiveness of each component.

-First, we demonstrate the superiority of our \textit{misconfidence}-based batch sampling strategy by comparing it with the random-based one.
-From Figure~\ref{fig:misconf_ablation}, we can observe that \textit{misconfidence}-based batch sampling results are more consistent and accurate.
-While random selection generates optimal guidelines in 2 to 4 rounds, \textit{misconfidence}-based selection consistently optimizes guidelines in 3 rounds.
-This, together with high predictive accuracy and alignment brought by \textit{misconfidence}-based selection, makes the system reliable in practical educational scenarios as the required training round number is coherent.